komljen/dockerfile-examples/README.md

 Docker
 ======

-Docker images which can be simply reused for whatever you want.
+Dockerfile examples that can be reused for whatever you want.

 Script env.sh reads config.yaml, so you don't need to update this script if you want to change something or to add new Docker image.
 Usage info:
 ```